DominikaRzez/python-api-challenge/README.md

 - Cloudiness (%) vs. Latitude
 - Wind Speed (mph) vs. Latitude

-The second part of the code devides the cities into Northern and Southern Hemisphere based on their latitudes and creates seperate plots and linear regression on each relationship.
+The second part of the code devides the cities into Northern and Southern Hemisphere based on their latitudes as well as creates seperate plots and linear regressions on each relationship.

 The VacationPy file uses the data retireved in the WeatherPy code and Google Places API to create a heat map that displays the humidity for every city.
 The script narrows the data based on the preferred weather conditions (temp. between 70 and 80 degrees, wind speed less than 10mph and 0% cloudiness).
 Then using Google Places API the code finds the first hotel within 5000 m from desired cities and plots hotels on top of the previous created heatmap.